content-bucket/vertx-spring-boot-integration/index.md

 --

-* Eclipse Vert.x is a tool-kit for building reactive applications on the JVM.
+* Tool-kit to build reactive applications on the JVM.

 --

-* Being a toolkit (not a framework), it is naturally very composable and embeddable.
+* Naturally very composable and embeddable.

 --

-* Doesn't have a strong opinion about the application structure.
+* No strong opinions about the application structure.

 ---